matsim-vsp/bimodal-contact-reductions/readme.md

 - `PolymodAnalysis.R` Analysis of German [POLYMOD](https://doi.org/10.1371/journal.pmed.0050074) data.
 Explores demographic distributions of German sample, depicts their distribution of work and leisure contacts.
 Contains the code to produce Supplementary Table 1 [X].

-- `Subanalysis_Careful.R` Analysis of contact data, differentiated by risk perception group.
+- `ContactAnalysis_RiskPerception.R` Analysis of contact data, differentiated by risk perception group.
 Depicts number of contacts, distribution of number of infections, and ECDF of timing of first infection for the two subpopulations.
-Contains the code to produce Figures **XX, XX, and XX**.
+Contains the code to produce Figures 3, 4, 5, and Supplementary Figure 4 [X].

 - `Subanalysis_Age.R` Analysis of contact data, differentiated by age group (18-39, 40-59, 60+).
 Depicts number of contacts, distribution of number of infections, and ECDF of timing of first infection for the three age groups.
 Contains the code to produce Figures **XX, XX, and XX**.